ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

       This section contains two parameters, ``namelist filename`` and ``field table filename``, which are required for :term:`FMS` initialization.

       ``namelist filename`` (Default: Data/fv3files/fmsmpp.nml)
-         Specifies the path to the namelist filename.
+         Specifies the path to the namelist file.

       ``field table filename`` (Default: Data/fv3files/field_table)
-         Specifies the path to the field table filename.
+         Specifies the path to the field table file.

    ``akbk`` (Default: Data/fv3files/akbk64.nc4)
       Specifies the path to a file containing the coefficients that define the hybrid sigma-pressure vertical coordinate used in FV3.
 Files are provided with the repository containing ``ak`` and ``bk`` for some common choices of vertical resolution for GEOS and GFS.